MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 ## Show Azure Active Directory guests in lists of suggested people

 This setting helps organizations limit visibility of external users in sharing experiences.
-When disabled, Azure AD guest users are not shown in people picker suggested users lists.
+When disabled, Azure AD guest users aren't shown in people picker suggested users lists.
 This helps prevent accidental sharing to external users and seeing which external users have been added to your organization through Power BI sharing UIs.

 > [!IMPORTANT]
 > When the setting is set to disabled, you can still give permission to a guest user by providing their full email address in people pickers.